-- Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care. - Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children. - Survey, assemble, and expand curricula resources for use in specific early childhood classrooms and centers. - Apply and implement effective and sensitive discipline and guidance strategies directly with children. - Clearly demonstrate the ability to plan child development programs which deliberately intend to advance, stimulate or otherwise enhance children's physical, intellectual, emotional and social development in ways which are appropriate to the children's developmental level.
+- Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care. - Employ appropriate classroom organizational and management techniques in a variety of early childhood education settings, including the implementation of curriculum that is well planned, developmentally appropriate, and based on the interests and needs of the children. - Survey, assemble, and expand curricula resources for use in specific early childhood classrooms and centers. - Apply and implement effective and sensitive discipline and guidance strategies directly with children. - Clearly demonstrate the ability to plan child development programs which deliberately intend to advance, stimulate or otherwise enhance children's physical, intellectual,

-Assess their own professional competence and progress and develop a plan for professional career steps and growth.
+- emotional and social development in ways which are appropriate to the children's developmental level. - Assess their own professional competence and progress and develop a plan for professional career steps and growth.

-- \ Adoption Counselor Camping Guide

-- Child Care Specialist
+- Adoption Counselor Camping Guide Child Care Specialist

-- \ Child Psychologist

-- Curriculum Development
+- Child Psychologist Curriculum Development

-- \ Development Specialist (Child, Adolescent and Family)
+- Development Specialist (Child, Adolescent and Family)

 - Early Intervention Aide

-- \Educational Consultant
+- Educational Consultant

-- Infant/Toddler Teacher
+Infant/Toddler Teacher

-- Outdoor Education Specialist
+Outdoor Education Specialist

-- Preschool Director
+Preschool Director

-- Preschool Teacher
+Preschool Teacher

-- Recreation Leader
+Recreation Leader

 - Recreation Specialist

-- School Age Child Care Teacher \ Social Service Specialist
+- School Age Child Care Teacher

+- Social Service Specialist

 - Special Education Assistant Children with Special Needs

-- \ Bachelor Degree or higher required
+- Bachelor Degree or higher required

+COIC Culticulum

-Course Title Units
+Course Title Inits

-CD 106 Practicum: Beginning Observati and Experience on 1
+CD 106 Practicum: Beginning Observation 1

+and Experience 1

-CD 123 Principles and Practices of Prog rams .
+CD 123 Principles and Practices of Progra

+and Curriculum for Young Childre

-CD 125 and Curriculum for Young Child Child Growth and Development
+CD 125 Child Growth and Development 3

 CD 126 Art for Child Development 3

-CD 127 Science and Mathematics for -
+CD 127 Science and Mathematics for

 Child Development 3

 CD 128 Music and Movement for Child

 Development 3

-CD 129 Language and Literature for Child Development 3
+CD 129 Language and Literature for

+Child Development 3

 CD 131 Child, Family and Community 3

-CD 131 CD 134 Health, Safety and Nutrition of 3
+CD 134 Health, Safety and Nutrition of

-00 104 Young Children 3
+Young Children 3

-CD 141 Working with Children with 0
+CD 141 Working with Children with

 Special Needs 3

 or

-CD 210 Working with Young Children wi Challenging Behaviors th 3
+CD 210 Working with Young Children with

+Challenging Behaviors 3

 CD 153 Teaching in a Diverse Society 3

 31